|

 appalled

-with myself recently when I clipped out the photo of the Croatian
+with myself when ten or fifteen years ago I clipped out the photo of the Croatian

 tennis star